-If you have not submitted your information previously or it has changed, please complete and return to the Myerstown Water Authority as soon as possible.

-Name: Account #
+if you have not submitted your information previously of it has changed, please complete and return to the N Ayerstown Water Authority as soon as possible.
+Name: Account # Service Address: Telephone # Cell # Fax # Email:Email: If you are a mul place that inform ti-unit facility and have a manager and want them to be the emergency contact, mation above.

-Service Address:

-Telephone # Cell #

-Email: Fax #

-If you are a multi-unit facility and have a manager and want them to be the emergency contact, place that information above.

 Please send to: Myerstown Water Authority · 601 Stracks Dam Road, Myerstown, PA 17067 Questions?
-Please call (717) 866-9301 · June 2017 $\hat{\mathbf{s}}$
+Please call (717) 866-9301 · June 2017